itsays-zqc/my-website/docs/tutorial/3Simulation/2FDTD.md

 ① **Show Field:** Real-time filed slice display switch.
 (Default: on)

-② **Select Field Section:** Combo box allows you to choose from a list of 2D planes normal to the axes for field display. ( 2D Z Normal by default）
+② **Select Field Section:** Combo box allows you to choose from a list of 2D planes normal to the axes for field display. ( 2D Z Normal by default)

 ③　**Position**：The position of slice (0 μm by default)